Fortinet Inc (FTNT)'s Winning Formula: Financial Metrics and Com

 Understanding Fortinet Inc's Business

-Fortinet Inc (FTNT, Financial), with a market cap of $43.44 billion and sales of $5.17 billion, is a platform-based cybersecurity vendor with product offerings covering network security, cloud security, zero-trust access, and security operations.
-The firm derives a majority of its revenue through sales of its subscriptions and support-based business.
-The California-based firm has more than 700,000 customers across the world.
+Fortinet Inc, with a market cap of $44.39 billion and sales of $5.17 billion, is a leading cybersecurity vendor offering a wide range of products including network security, cloud security, zero-trust access, and security operations.
+The California-based firm boasts over 700,000 customers worldwide and has established a strong subscription and support-based business model.
 With an operating margin of 23.39%, Fortinet Inc's financials reflect a company that is not only growing but also efficiently converting sales into profits.

 Financial Strength Breakdown